dimroc/blog/_posts/2018-08-12-counting-crowds-with-coreml.md

 [Source](https://github.com/dimroc/count/blob/master/ml/crowdcount/management/commands/convert_to_coreml.py)

-Now that we have our Core ML pipeline, complete with a crowd classifier deciding the crowd predictor, let's see it in action.
+Now that we have our Core ML pipeline, a crowd classifier feeding into a crowd predictor, let's see it in action.

 ## 4. Why an Xcode Playground for Core ML became a macOS App (Playgrounds are too brittle)

-As a quick way to see if any of this was possible, this started as an Xcode Playground.
+I was under the impression that the fastest way to a functional prototype was an Xcode Playground.
 Inspired by Create ML, the Xcode playground promised to be a quick and easy prototype for the iOS application.